oscarlaaaa/badminton-api/README.md

 ## Tasks to Complete
 - [x] Scrape matches from relevant event and return list of Matches
-- [x] Compile list of BWF Tournaments either manually or through web-scrapinging
+- [x] Compile list of BWF Tournaments either manually or through web-scraping
 - [x] Make match data stored more complex to allow for greater data points (ex. time of day, bwf tournament level, etc.)
 - [x] Concurrent scraping for tournament gatherer
 - [x] Concurrent scraping for match gatherer